The classical-quantum limit: Derivation of the generator

 To compute the form of the generator given in \eqref{eq: LcanCQ} is a little more work.
-Denoting the following term $\mathcal{T}_1$ where we introduce an aribtrary CQ state $\varrho$ to make the action of this generator explicit, one may use the equality between the exponential of the adjoint and the adjoint of the exponential as in equation \eqref{eq: adAd} to rewrite this as and then use it \textit{again}, noting that $\pm\frac{i}{\E }[H,\dt]=\ad{\frac{\pm i}{\E }H}$, to give One may then compute this expression explicitly, taking care to note that whenever a derivative is made of the exponential of a $z=q,p$ dependent operator, that and Using these formulae, one may show that which gives the overall generator $\mathcal{T}_1$ as The other component of $\mathcal{L}$ that remains to be computed we will denote $\mathcal{T}_2$ and is given Since the fraction $\frac{e^\ad{}-1}{\ad{}}$ is to be interpreted as describing a power series, and using the symmetry of second derivatives of $H$ to rewrite the Alexandrov-bracket as the derivatives of anticommutators, we may rewrite this generator more explicitly as
+Denoting the following term $\mathcal{T}_1$ where we introduce an aribtrary CQ state $\varrho$ to make the action of this generator explicit, one may use the equality between the exponential of the adjoint and the adjoint of the exponential as in equation \eqref{eq: adAd} to rewrite this as and then use it \textit{again}, noting that $\pm\frac{i}{\E }[H,\dt]=\ad{\frac{\pm i}{\E }H}$, to give One may then compute this expression explicitly, taking care to note that whenever a derivative is made of the exponential of a $z=q,p$ dependent operator, that and Using these formulae, one may show that which gives the overall generator $\mathcal{T}_1$ as